JuliaGuanzon/risk_return_analysis/README.md

 ```

 Seperately, the covariance between Berkshire Hathaway and Tiger Global management was calculated.
-These were choosen as they showed the best investment return from the Sharpe ratio bar graph.
+These two funds were chosen as they showed the best investment return from the Sharpe ratio bar graph compared to the other two funds.

 Covariance calculation:
 ```